 Private Dyslexia Tuition

-Lists of BDA accredited dyslexia tutors are available by area from Helpline.
+Lists of BDA accredited dyslexia tutors are available by area from the Accreditation department.

 Many Local Dyslexia Associations hold a list of specialist dyslexia teachers working in their area.